Cwantic/Documentation/Design/Modification.md

 | DY | m | ft |
 | DZ | m | ft |

-Valid the command by clicking the **Move** button :
+Validate the command by clicking on the **Move** button :

 ![Image](../Images/Modification13.jpg)

 You can **Undo** this command.

 {: .warning }
->ATTENTION, sometime this modification can create unwanted results, essentially due to bend definition no more compatible.
+>ATTENTION, sometimes this modification can create unwanted results, essentially due to bend definition no more compatible.
 You have to remove elements and rebuild the connection.

 ![Image](../Images/Modification14.jpg)